tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 - ***Traits***
   - No growth, potential fatalities – a poorly managed company is a candidate for trouble
-  - Make up lost ground very quickly and performance isn’t related to market moves
+  - Make up lost ground very quickly, and performance isn’t related to market moves
-  - Can’t compile a list of failed Turnarounds, since their records get deleted after collapse
+  - Can’t compile a list of failed Turnarounds since their records get deleted after the collapse
   - Turnaround types:
     - i) Bail Us Out Or Else: whole deal depends on a government bailout.
     - ii) Who Would’ve Thought: can lose money in utilities?
     - iii) Unanticipated Problem: minor tragedy perceived to be worse, leading to major opportunity.
 Be patient.
-Keep up with news.
+Keep up with the news.
 Read it with dispassion.
 Stay away from tragedies where the outcome is immeasurable
     - iv) Good Company Inside a Bad one: possible bankruptcy spinoff.
 Look for institutional selling and insider buying.
 Did the parent strengthen the company’s balance sheet pre-spinoff?
-    - v) Restructuring: company divorseified earlier, now the loss making business is being sold off, costs cut etc.
+    - v) Restructuring: company diworseified earlier, and now the loss-making business is being sold off, costs cut etc.
   - How will earnings change?
     - i) Lower costs
     - ii) Higher prices
     - iii) Expansion into new markets
     - iv) Higher volume sold in old markets
-    - v) Changes in loss making operations
+    - v) Changes in loss-making operations
-  - Buy companies with superior financial condition.
+  - Buy companies with superior financial conditions.
 Young company + Heavy Debt = Higher Risk.
-Determine extent of leverage and what kind is it?
-Long term funded debt is preferable to Short/Medium term callable bank debt, which may trigger bankruptcy.
+Determine the extent of leverage and what kind it is.
+Long-term funded debt is preferable to Short/Medium term callable bank debt, which may trigger bankruptcy.
   - Inventory growth > Sales growth = Red flag, & inventory growth is a bad sign.
-Depleting inventory means things maybe turning positive.
-High inventory build up overstates earnings - may mean that management is deferring losses by not marking down the unsold items & getting rid of them quickly.
+Depleting inventory means things maybe turn positive.
+High inventory build-up overstates earnings - may mean that management is deferring losses by not marking down the unsold items & getting rid of them quickly.
-  - Asset/inventory values maybe inflated.
+  - Asset/inventory values may be inflated.
 Raw materials are liquidated better than finished goods.
 Check for pension liabilities and capitalized interest expense in asset values.
   - Upswing favours Turnarounds > Normal companies.
-So look for low margin companies to succeed via operating leverage / high cost of production.
+So look for low-margin companies to succeed via operating leverage / high cost of production.
-  - If the industry is robust in general and the company’s business doesn’t do well, then one maybe pessimistic about its future.
+  - If the industry is robust in general and the company’s business doesn’t do well, one may be pessimistic about its future.
-  - If the entire industry is in a slump & due for a rebound, & the company has strengthened its balance sheet and is close to the breakeven point, then it has the potential to do jumbo sales when the industry picks up.
+  - If the entire industry is in a slump & due for a rebound, & the company has strengthened its balance sheet and is close to the breakeven point, then it has the potential to make jumbo sales when the industry picks up.
-  - Name changes may happen due to M&A or some fiasco that they hope will be forgotten.
+  - Name changes may happen due to M&A or some fiasco they hope will be forgotten.
   - Are Turnarounds obvious winners?
-In hindsight, yes, but a company doesn’t tell you to buy it.
+In hindsight, a company doesn’t tell you to buy it.
 There’s always something to worry about.
 There are always respected investors who say that you’re wrong.
-You’veto know the story better than they do and have faith in what you know.
+You must know the story better than they do and believe in what you know.
   - For a stock to do better than expected, it has to be widely underestimated.
-Otherwise, it’d sell for a higher price to begin with.
-When the prevailing opinion is more negative than yours, you’ve to constantly check & re-check the facts, to assure yourself that you’re not being foolishly optimistic.
-The story keeps changing for better or worse, and you’ve to follow these changes and act accordingly.
+Otherwise, it’d sell for a higher price, to begin with.
+When the prevailing opinion is more negative than yours, you’ve to constantly check & re-check the facts to assure yourself that you’re not being foolishly optimistic.
+The story keeps changing for better or worse, and you must follow these changes and act accordingly.
   - With Turnarounds, Wall Street will ignore changes.
-The Old company had made such a powerful impression that people can’t see the New one.
-Even if you don’t see it right away, you can still profit more than enough.
+The Old company had such a powerful impression that people couldn’t see the New one.
+Even if you don’t see it immediately, you can still profit more than enough.
   - Cyclicals with serious financial problems collapse into Turnarounds.
-Also, fast growers that divorseify & fall out of favour If Slow Grower = Turnaround, then it’s performance maybe > Stalwart/Fast Grower
+Also, fast growers diversify & fall out of favour.
+If Slow Grower = Turnaround, then its performance maybe > Stalwart/Fast Grower
   - Remind yourself of the Even Bigger Picture – that stocks in good companies are worth owning.
 What’s the worst that can happen?
-Recession turns into depression?
+Does recession turn into depression?
 Then interest rates will fall, competitors will falter etc. if things go right, how much can I earn?
 What’s the reward side of the equation?
 Take the industry which is surrounded by the most doom and gloom.
 If the fundamentals are positive, you’ll find some big winners.

 - ***Examples***
   - Auto (Ford Chrysler), paper, airlines (Lockheed), steel, electronics, non-ferrous metals, real estate, oil & gas, retail, Penn Central, General Utilities, Con Edison, Toys R Us spinoff, Union Carbide, Goodyear.
-  - Record with troubled utilities is better than troubled companies in general, because of regulations.
+  - Record with troubled utilities is better than troubled companies because of regulations.
 A utility may cancel dividends / declare bankruptcy, but if people depend on it, a way must be found to let it continue functioning.
-Regulation determines prices, profits, passing on costs to customers.
+Regulation determines prices, and profits, passing on costs to customers.
 Since the government has a vested interest in its survival, the odds are overwhelming that it will be allowed to overcome its problems.
   - Troubled Utility Cycle:
-    - i) Disaster Strikes: some huge cost (fuel) can’t be passed along, or, because a huge asset is mothballed & removed from the base rate.
+    - i) Disaster Strikes: some huge cost (fuel) can’t be passed along because a huge asset is mothballed & removed from the base rate.
 Stock drops 40-80% in 1-2 years, horrifying people who view utilities as safe & stable investments.
 Soon, it starts trading at 20-30% P/B. Wall Street is worried about fatal damage – how long it takes to reverse this impression varies.
-30% P/B implies bankruptcy, emergence from which may take upto 4 years.
+30% P/B implies bankruptcy, which may take up to 4 years.
-    - ii) Crisis Management: utility attempts to respond by cutting costs and capex.
-Dividend maybe decreased / eliminated.
-Begins to look as if the company will survive, but price doesn’t reflect the improved prospects.
+    - ii) Crisis Management: utility attempts to respond by cutting costs and CAPEX.
+Dividends may be decreased/eliminated.
+It looks like the company will survive, but the price doesn’t reflect the improved prospects.
     - iii) Financial Stabilization: cost cuts have succeeded, allowing it to operate on current revenues.
-Capital markets maybe unwilling to lend money for new projects & it’s still not earning money for owners, but survival isn’t in doubt.
+Capital markets may be unwilling to lend money for new projects & it’s still not earning money for owners, but survival isn’t in doubt.
 Prices recover to 60-70% P/B, 2x from stage (i), (ii)
-    - iv) Recovery At Last: once again capable of earning and Wall Street has reason to expect improved earnings and the reinstatement of dividends.
+    - iv) Recovery At Last: once again capable of earning, Wall Street has reason to expect improved earnings and the reinstatement of dividends.
 P/B = 1x.
-How things progress from here depends on, (a) reception from capital markets, because without capital, a utility cannot increase its base rates, and, (b) support from regulators’, ie, how many costs are allowed to be passed on?
+How things progress from here depends on (a) reception from capital markets because without capital, a utility cannot increase its base rates, and (b) support from regulators’, i.e., how many costs are allowed to be passed on?
   - One person’s distress is another man’s opportunity.
 You don’t need to rush into troubled utilities to make large profits.
-Can wait until the crisis has abated, doomsayers are proven wrong, and, still make 2-4x in short term.
-Buy on the omission of dividend
+Can wait until the crisis has abated, doomsayers are proven wrong, and still, make 2-4x in the short term.
+Buy on the omission of dividends
 & wait for the good news.
 Or buy when the first good news has arrived in stage (ii).
   - The problem that some people have is they think they’ve missed it if the stock falls to $4, then rebounds to $8.
-A troubled company has a long way to go and you’ve to forget that you’ve missed the bottom.
+A troubled company has a long way to go, and you must forget that you’ve missed the bottom.

 - ***People Examples***